k-nuth/kth/docs/utxo-store-api-requirements.md

 But **do not promise that every lookup detects it**: with early exit, a lookup that finds the first eligible entry stops, and cannot know a second exists.
-Detection belongs to migration and open-time validation, to operations that can check as they go, and to explicit auditing.
+Detection belongs to migration, to the marker check a normal open performs, to operations that can check as they go, and to explicit auditing — not to a full scan at every startup.

 The summary of section 2 can make any of those checks cheaper.
 It stays an optional accelerator; the invariant is what makes the contract correct.